Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 Also called "Pirc-Ufimtsev defense," just "Ufimtsev defense" or very rarely "Yugoslav defense."

+Garry Kasparov does not have a high opinion of this defense.
+When Kasparov played Veselin Topalov at a tournament in 1999, the elder grandmaster, playing White, was very surprised to see his very conventional move 1. e4 followed by 1.
+... d6.

 ##### Pirc defense, modern defense, Geller system

 1. e4 d6